 Upcoming CSU WRITES Events

-Fall 2025 marks a decade of CSU Writes supporting research writers across campus.
-We are deeply grateful to the thousands of writers who have participated in CSU Writes events, supported one another, and helped build a professional research writing community of excellence at CSU.
+We are grateful to the thousands of writers who have participated in CSU Writes events, supported one another, and helped build a professional research writing community of excellence at CSU.
+Please join us on April 3 to Celebrate Research and Scholarly Writing at CSU!

 What We Offer